In addition to stockpiling emergency food, many preppers are seriously considering starting a seed bank.

-So long as you don’t allow the plant’s pollen to mix with other related species (such as by keeping adequate distance between two varieties of tomatoes in your garden), the plants will remain true year after year.
+So long as you don’t allow the plant’s pollen to mix with other related species (such as by keeping an adequate distance between two varieties of tomatoes in your garden), the plants will remain true year after year.

-Note that all heirloom plants are open pollinated, but not all open pollinated plants are heirloom.
+Note that all heirloom plants are open-pollinated, but not all open-pollinated plants are heirloom.

 Hybrid seeds (designated by the F1 label) are made by combining two different strains of plant together.
 The resulting plant has the good characteristics of each plant, making them hardier and easier to grow.

-The problem with hybrid plants is that they are a “one hit wonder.”
+The problem with hybrid plants is that they are a “one-hit wonder.”
 The seeds they produce are often sterile.